Hereditary angioedema

-Hereditary angioedema (HAE) is a disorder that results in recurrent attacks of severe swelling.
+Hereditary angioedema (HAE) is a rare disease that results in recurrent attacks of severe swelling.
+HAE affects approximately 1 in 50,000 people.
+The condition is typically first noticed in childhood.

 The swelling most commonly affects the arms, legs, face, intestinal tract, and airway.
 If the intestinal tract is affected, abdominal pain and vomiting may occur.
-Swelling of the airway can result in its obstruction and trouble breathing.
+Swelling of the airway can result in its obstruction and can cause trouble breathing.
+Without treatment, this can cause a risk of death in about 25% of people.
+With treatment, outcomes are generally good.
 Without preventive treatment, attacks typically occur every two weeks and last for a few days.